|

 seats).

-if you are planning a visit to Chincoteague and Assateague Island,
+If you are planning to visit Chincoteague and Assateague Island, the daily

 Assateague